deculler/cs262b-sp20/index.md

 *Catalog Description:* Continued graduate survey of large-scale systems for managing information and computation.
 Topics include basic performance measurement; extensibility, with attention to protection, security, and management of abstract data types; index structures, including support for concurrency and recovery; parallelism, including parallel architectures, query processing and scheduling; distributed data management, including distributed and mobile file systems and databases; distributed caching; large-scale data analysis and search.
 Homework assignments, exam, and term paper or project required.

-"Informal Description:* It provides a PhD-level study of groundbreaking and influential research across the spectrum of operating systems, parallel and distributed systems, networked systems, storage systems, and security across the tiers from global scale, cloud,
+*Informal Description:* It provides a PhD-level study of groundbreaking and influential research across the spectrum of operating systems, parallel and distributed systems, networked systems, storage systems, and security across the tiers from global scale, cloud,